Prof-M-s-Classroom/programming-assignment-1-himelinakai/README.md

     The new node's next pointer points to the node that was previously in the specified index.

     The time complexity is O(n).
-The function calls the getWaypoint() function, which traverses through the array up to the given index, which could be up to the last node in the worst case scenario.
+The function calls the getWaypoint() function, which traverses through the list up to the given index, which could be up to the last node in the worst case scenario.
 That yields an O(n) time complexity.
 Every other command in the function runs to O(1) so only the O(n) is considered.